How long does it take to implement a projective measurement?: Review of pertinent concepts

-where $H$ is some Hermitian operator.
+where $H$ is some Hermitian operator and $\hbar$ the reduced Planck constant.
 In quantum theory, any Hermitian operator can generate unitary evolution.
-In quantum physics, on the other hand, unitary evolution is determined by the systems Hamiltonian through Schr\"odingers's equation.
+In quantum physics, on the other hand, unitary evolution is determined by the systems Hamiltonian through Schr\"odingers's equation and Eq.~(\ref{eq:expmap}) holds for time-independent Hamiltonians only.
 The crucial distinction between quantum theory and quantum physics is that not every Hermitian operator corresponds to a physical Hamiltonian.
 We shall define precisely what we mean by a physical Hamiltonian shortly.
 Presently, we are interested in how fast we can implement unitary evolution given a Hermitian operator $H$.